 One of the dozens of things I've been tracking about movies for my upcoming book on the sexualization of women/violence against women is actresses' ages.
 I've analysed 428 movies so far, which does not include all the movies I watched before I started writing my book over two years ago.
 One thing that always struck me about the cinematic landscape was the paucity of women over 40.
 For each movie I can name that stars a woman over 40 I can name at least 15 in which they are totally absent.
 Filmmakers have and still are overwhelmingly men.
 Female film stars have and still are, overwhelmingly, women under 40.
-What it boils down to is that women over 40 are past their sexual prime and therefore of little interest to male filmmakers.
+The root of this is that women over 40 are past their sexual prime and therefore of little interest to male filmmakers.
 Because men prefer younger women, who fit the Barbie image better—and Barbie lookalikes being central to male fantasies—they are the ones filmmakers cast.
-This has become obvious in the age gap of Hollywood movie couples and even non-romantic pairings of men and women.
+This is patently obvious when one considers the age gap that separates Hollywood couples (and even male and female leads that are not paired romantically).
 Older men's love interests are now almost exclusively much younger women.

 However, the sexist Hollywood age gap is not the only time older women are excluded from movies.
 Filmmakers also have a habit of avoiding casting older women when the story actually calls for one.
 For instance, in Forrest Gump (1994) Sally Field plays Tom Hanks' mother even though she is only ten years older than he is.
 In several other movies that cover decades of a person's life two or three actors play the character at various stages of their life, for example Indiana Jones and the Last Crusade (1989), in which River Phoenix plays Young Indy and Harrison Ford plays present day Indy.
 The same could have been done in Forrest Gump with Sally Field playing young and present day Mrs. Gump (in the credits she has no first name) and an elderly woman could have played elderly, dying Mrs. Gump.
 It is not as if there are no elderly women to be found in Hollywood.